jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 - **Wizard** - A series of steps facilitating the creation and editing of Conditional Styles.

-- **Column Menu** - `Conditional Style` Menu Item opens the Conditional Style wizard (andjumps to page 2 so that it sets the Scope to be that Column automatically).
+- **Column Menu** - `Conditional Style` Menu Item opens the Conditional Style wizard (and jumps to Step 2 setting the Scope to be that Column automatically).

 ## Entitlements
 Conditional Style supports these Entitlement Rules: